 The student earned income exclusion is an additional exclusion for an individual who is under age 22 and regularly attending school.
 It is intended to help defray the cost of educational training.
-Under current regulations, up to \$1,730 of earned income per month but no more than \$6,960 per year may be excluded.
+In 2018, up to \$1,820 of earned income per month but no more than \$7,350 per year may be excluded.